 While many Club alumni have achieved particular distinction in fields such as entertainment, business, politics and sports, the average alumnus is not famous.
 Most have achieved success by getting an education, raising a family, serving their country, pursuing a career or supporting the community.

-Millions have benefited from belonging to a Boys & Girls Club since the first Club opened its doors in 1860.
-Based on research by Louis Harris & Associates, Club alumni have very strong feelings about their individual Club experiences:
+Millions have benefited from belonging to a Boys & Girls Clubs since the first Club opened its doors in 1860.

 The purpose is to help young people ages 6-18 improve their lives by building self-esteem and developing values and skills during their critical period of growth.
 Youth Services and programs provided focus on everything from education, social recreation, health and physical education, to leadership and citizenship development, cultural enrichment, and personal adjustment with one-on-one counseling.
-The mission of the Boys & Girls Clubs is to assure and to enhance the quality of life for children as participating members of a diverse urban society.
+The mission of the Boys & Girls Clubs is to enable all young people especially those who need us most, to reach their full potential as productive, caring, responsible citizens.